ROOT CANAL TREATMENT

 The standard treatment for diseased dental pulp and tooth root is root canal treatment in Singapore.
 This can be done for anterior, premolar, and molar teeth.

 Root canal treatment is a surgery where the endodontist removes the dead or diseased tissue in the dental pulp chamber.
 A warm fluid is then instilled and irrigated into the canal to thoroughly clean it and get rid of the infection.

 Then, a special filling (a rubber-like material called the gutta-percha) is applied to the canal.

-Root canal treatment is done under local anesthesia, so the procedure is safe and comfortable.
+Root canal treatment is done under local anesthesia, so the procedure is safe and comfortable in Singapore.

 Typically, patients will require a second appointment for a follow-up as well.

 Book An Appointment